 Step 8: Enjoy your plants as they grow healthy and strong without worry of over- or under-watering!

-Frequently Asked Questions about Plant Reservoirs | FAQ
+Frequently Asked Questions About Plant Reservoirs | FAQ

 Question: How do I use my planter reservoir?

-Question: How do self watering pots work?
+Question: How do self-watering planters work?

 Question: How much water do planters with water reservoirs hold?

 Answer: Since water reservoirs are designed and sized to fit the container they will be used in, the amount of water each reservoir holds varies.
 In general, capacities range from 1.25 gallons up to 7 gallons of water.
 If you have a large container that is too big for one reservoir to be effective, we recommend you purchase more than one reservoir to install in your planter.
 Please check size and capacity for each insert we sell above and purchase according to window box size and reservoir lengths and widths.
 We also offer custom options.
 Please contact a representative for more information.